Eva-Kiel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints "Hello, world", followed by a new line to the standard output
+write a script that prints a confused smiley